aranggitoar/aist/README.en.md

 ## **Interlinear Bible in Digital Format**
-At the same time, because there exist no known standard for a digital format of interlinear Bible, ASTI also provides and advocates use of a interlinear Bible digital format in two forms: (1) easy to compute, (2) clear and easy to understand.
+At the same time, because there exist no known standard for a digital format of interlinear Bible, ASTI also provides and advocates use of a interlinear Bible digital format in two forms: (1) cheap to compute, (2) clear and easy to understand.